Caltech-AMBER/obelisk/docs/source/using_obelisk.rst

           sensor_names:
             tip_pos_sensor: framepos
             tip_orientation_sensor: framequat
         viz_geoms:
           dt: 1.0
           dummy_box: box
           dummy_box_2: box
           dummy_sphere: sphere

 ``is_simulated`` marks if we are running on hardware or in simulation. ``pkg`` and ``executable`` are as before.
 ``ic_keyframe`` (optional) in the params section tells the simulation which keyframe to use for an initial condition.

 Now, we must configure the Components of the node, which in this example is just a subscriber.
 These Components have all the same options as the non-system Components given above.

 Lastly, since this is a simulation, we must provide the simulator with all relevant information.
 Here, we are using the Mujoco simulation interface.
+The simulator's settings are passed as a YAML-formatted string in their own ROS parameter (``mujoco_setting``), which is why the ``sim:`` entry still uses ``ros_parameter:``.
 The new settings here are:

 - ``num_steps_per_viz`` (optional) gives the number of steps to use between simulation rendering.
 If no value is provided, the default value of 8 steps will be used.